laracbusby8/laracbusby8.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

 I am a developmental biologist with a particular interest in how cells decide when and where to undergo cell state changes.
-I'm currently an EMBO Postdoctoral Fellow at UC Berkeley in Megan Martik's group.
+I'm currently an EMBO Postdoctoral Fellow at UC Berkeley in <a href="[url](https://www.martiklab.org)">Megan Martik's</a> group.